 4) Social Media

-I’ve seen businesses that open an account on every available social network out there.
+We have observed that many businesses that open an account on every available social network out there.
 Then they post the same content on all those networks.
-Every popular social network like Facebook, Twitter, Pinterest or Tumblr has a niche fan following.
-You should invest your time only on the community that matches your customer persona.
+Every popular social network like Facebook, Twitter, Pinterest, or Instagram has a niche fan following.
+You should invest your time only in the community that matches your customer persona.

 How to apply this to your business